WE’RE ALL GOIN’ ON A, SUMMER HOLIDAY. NO MORE WORKIN’ FOR A, WEEK OR TWO. (oh hello outdated song reference? Don’t know where you came from…)

 All was going well, a few slip ups here and there, but generally cutting everything out, feeling healthier and symptoms I had been experiencing for a year subsiding etc etc. Then, we come up to a family summer holiday to Greece.
 I had NO idea how I was going to tackle this, we had been to this particular place before, so I knew that the local shop was small, there was cheese and bread I was going to want to eat and beer I was going to want to drink.
 I knew I was going to have to plan my arse off for this one.

-I decided to take some stock items with me to make life a little easier; a pot of gluten free oats and a carton of rice milk with me to help with breakfast and a pack of gluten free pasta for when we were cooking in the apartment instead of going.
+I decided to take some stock items with me to make life a little easier; a pot of gluten free oats and a carton of rice milk to help with breakfast and a pack of gluten free pasta for when we were cooking in the apartment instead of going out.
 I knew I’d be eating a lot of fish when we were out for dinner so that was fine, then all I had to do was navigate lunches and avoid the beer.
 Easier said than done.
 As I’ve mentioned before, I’m not blessed with an iron will when it comes to food and drink as I’m sure my friends and family could tell you.

 The first week we were there went pretty well, the tiny local “supermarket” actually had some gluten free bread which was a big surprise, but certainly helpful as it meant when we were having lunch in our accommodation I could have nice easy sandwiches.
 Actually, we ended up having poached egg on toast most days which was nice (and I say most days because they were sometimes unsuccessful and more like egg mess on toast…)